Registration Status and Directory Information for College Registrants

 The College updates this section of its website on a weekly basis.
 If you require official confirmation of a registrant’s status, please contact the College in writing.

-Limitations - Inquiry Committee: Limitations as per Inquiry Committee.
-Individuals with this status designation have been registered for active practice with specific limitations or restrictions on their practice a means of resolving issues identified in an investigation raised by a public complaint or an investigation raised by motion of the Inquiry Committee.
+Limitations - Inquiry Committee: Limitations as per the Inquiry Committee.
+Individuals with this status designation are registered for active practice with specific limitations or restrictions on their practice as a means of resolving issues identified in an investigation raised by a public complaint or an investigation raised by motion of the Inquiry Committee.

-Suspended: prevented from practicing psychology (suspended) for a period of time and until further notice, either by consent in the face of a complaint investigation or pending hearing, or through terms imposed by the Inquiry or Discipline Committee.
+Suspended: This designation refers to individuals who are suspended from practicing psychology for a period of time and until further notice, either by consent in the face of a complaint investigation or pending a hearing, or through terms imposed by the Inquiry or Discipline Committee.

 To regulate the profession of psychology in the public interest in accordance with the Health Professions Act of British Columbia by setting the standards for competent and ethical practice, promoting excellence and taking action when standards are not met.